HrnyGranny/GhostPointer/README.md

 ## 🚀 About

-GhostPointer is a powerful Python application that provides advanced cursor and automation capabilities.
-Built with PyQt6 for a modern, intuitive interface.
+GhostPointer is a powerful Python application that automates mouse movements and clicks to prevent your system from going idle or to maintain "active" status in applications.
+Built with PyQt6 for a modern, intuitive dark-themed interface.

 ### ✨ Key Features

-- 🎯 **Precision Control** - Accurate cursor positioning and movement
-- ⚡ **Automation Tools** - Streamlined repetitive tasks
-- 🛡️ **Windows Integration** - Seamless Windows taskbar integration
-- 🎨 **Modern GUI** - Clean, user-friendly interface
+- 🖱️ **Automated Mouse Movement** - Random movement across fullscreen or within a defined area
+- 🔄 **Auto-Clicking** - Configurable left/right clicks at current or selected positions
+- ⚙️ **Customizable Settings** - Adjust speed, delay, and add jitter for realistic simulation
+- 🛑 **Smart Controls** - Option to stop on manual movement, set time or click count limits
+- 🔍 **Developer Mode** - Built-in console for monitoring application activity
+- ⌨️ **Keyboard Shortcuts** - Control the application with convenient hotkeys (Ctrl+Space)

 ### 📸 Screenshots